Bio

-Iz Gutierrez is a Mexican-American filmmaker raised in Los Angeles.
-In 2022 he won Best Drama at the Official Latino Film Festival and Best Film Screenplay at the Mexican American Film Festival for his historical drama They Call Us Sediciosos which is based on real events.
-He wrote and directed the short as a proof-of-concept for a feature film and TV series.
-Gutierrez was also selected to the Read LatinX Writers Initiative in the same year for his original television pilot.
+Iz Gutierrez is a Mexican-American screenwriter and director raised in Southern California.
+In 2022, he won Best Film Screenplay at the Mexican American Film Festival and Best Drama at the Official Latino Film Festival for his proof-of-concept They Call Us Sediciosos, which also garnered other honors.
+Gutierrez was also selected to the Read LatinX Writers Initiative in the same year for his original television pilot, which the short film was based on.

-Mentored by Oscar-winning screenwriter David S. Ward and former DGA president and director Martha Coolidge, he is the recipient of the Panavision New Filmmaker Grant for the short Sin Frontera, an immigration love story, which screened at SAG Foundation, won numerous drama awards including official selections in Academy accredited festivals.
+Mentored by Oscar-winning screenwriter David S. Ward and former DGA president and director Martha Coolidge at Chapman University’s Dodge College of Film, he is also the recipient of the Panavision New Filmmaker Grant for his short proof-of-concept Sin Frontera, which screened at SAG Foundation, Academy Accredited Festivals, and won numerous awards, including an invitational screening at WME (William Morris Endeavor).

 Iz Gutierrez is developing feature films and episodic projects.
-He resides in Los Angeles, California.
+He resides near Los Angeles, California.

 Resume Highlights